Masters offer holders

 Your offer letter is where you will find the programme, start date and mode of study for which you hold an offer.
-To accept your place at SOAS, you will need to let the SOAS Admissions know by following the submit your reply link in your offer letter.
-The deadline to accept your will also be contained in your offer letter.
+To accept your place at SOAS, you will need to let SOAS Admissions know by following the submit your reply link in your offer letter.
+An offer can be accepted when conditional or unconditional so long as it is before the deadline.
+The deadline to accept will also be included in your offer letter.

 You do not need to make a payment to accept your offer.
 However, the majority of students who require a student visa to study at SOAS will need to make a payment to request a CAS.
 Please see our CAS Request page for the full details.